zerowastefestival/zerowastefestival.github.io/index.md

 Together with the [Community Reuse Network Ireland](http://crni.ie/){:target="blank"} we will set up a Repair Cafe during the festival where you can learn how to extend the life of your stuff through simple repairs.

-More infos to come soon.
+More info to come soon.

 <a href="#top">Back to top</a>